The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 The Silent Battle for Your Body

-Here’s what no one tells you: The war over your body isn’t fought in doctor’s offices or diet plans.
-It’s fought in microdecisions.
-In smells.
-In labels.
-In what’s placed at eye level in your grocery store.
+Here’s what often goes unsaid: the real battle over your habits isn’t fought in doctor’s offices or diet plans.
+It plays out in microdecisions…in scents drifting from an aisle, in the words on a label, in what’s placed exactly at your eye level in the grocery store.

 The Psychological Undercurrent

-They sneak in when you’re tired.
+They appear when you’re tired.
 When you’re lonely.
-When you’re avoiding your inbox.
-When your brain begs for dopamine and can’t find it anywhere else.
+When you’re putting off an email you don’t want to write.
+When your brain searches for a spark of dopamine and can’t find it anywhere else.

 They’ll whisper, “Haven’t you earned this?”